Table of Contents

 Oil-based paints seem to be going the way of the dinosaur (no pun intended.
 Well, maybe a little).
 The problem with most oil-based paint is that they aren’t great for the environment.
 In fact, oil-based paint is starting to be phased out (as in, not sold in certain places anymore).

-As I learned during the Keeper’s House project, oil-based paint stinks!
+As I learned during day one of the Keeper’s House project, oil-based paint stinks!
 Sure, there are some low-VOC formulas, but that doesn’t mean much, compared to the smell of a latex-based paint.
 Plus, oil-based paints a pain in the butt to clean up!
 You have to use mineral spirits to clean them.
 For the record, it is super-easy (in my opinion) to clean up oil-based paints with mineral oil.
 It’s just not fun.

-Also, and I only learned this one too late, you need to use a specific brush to work with oil-based paints.
+Also, and I only learned this one too late, you need to use a specific paint brush to work with oil-based paints.
 Specifically, natural bristle brushes.
 Yeah.
 Otherwise, the bristles come out when you paint and when you clean.

 Oil-based paint tends to yellow with age.
 Oddly, that tends to happen more when things aren’t exposed to light.
 Light makes the yellow go away.
 Who knew?